Introductions for students of landscape architecture

 The Fundamentals of Landscape Architecture by Tim Waterman Bloombury 2015

 General Introduction to landscape architecture

 John Ormsbee Simonds and Barry Starke’s, Landscape Architecture, A Manual of Land Planning and Design, McGraw-Hill Professional, is the comprehensive, classic, serious technical work, based on US practice and first published in 1961 (as Landscape Architecture, the shaping of man’s natural environment), but extensively revised and updated with each new edition.

 Biographies of landscape architects

-It is also useful to read autobiographies and biographies of landscape architects whch give an idea of what a landscape architecture career can be.
+It is also useful to read autobiographies and biographies of landscape architects whch give an idea of what a landscape architecture career can be, whether they be architects in Cheshire or based elsewhere around the world.
 Two examples are Ian McHarg’s (1920-2001) Quest for Life: An Autobiography, John Wiley & Sons: 1996.
 McHarg was a Scot who after the war went from being a major in the Parachute regiment to study at Harvard and a short return to Scotland ended when with disagreement over the site for the proposed Cumbernauld New Town, as McHarg wrote it was “miserable place, wetter than most, with intractable mud, poor sour soil, a high water table, few trees and those wind pruned.”

 Kathy Stinson’s biography of Cornelia Oberlander, (born 1924), a Love Every Leaf: The Life of Landscape Architect Tundra Books: 2008 which tells of the choice of landscape architecture as a career at the age of eleven, flight from Hitler Germany, landscape architecture education at Harvard and a career in Canada ranging from childrens’ playgrounds to embassy grounds.